- What is offshore software development?

 The ability to focus on your core business

 With offshoring, the administration, payroll, recruitment, accommodation, insurance, and so much more are all taken care of by your offshore partner.
-The primary role of an offshore software development company is to limit the stress and inconvenience of scaling your team.
+The primary role of an offshore software development company is to limit the stress of scaling your team.

 This gives you ample time to focus on your core business, interact with potential clients, and grow your business without having to worry about not being able to accommodate them.
+You can read more about the business benefits of offshore software development in our earlier blog post.

 Offshore outsourcing locations: Where can you go?